MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 To assign items in the queue to agents, select **Assign** after selecting one or more items in the queues grid.
 In the **Assign Queue** box, you can choose to assign to other users or teams.

-> [!Note]
+> [!NOTE]
 >
 > - When two agents simultaneously add cases to the queue, the system creates two queue items instead of a single queue item.
 > - If you've created workflows or used custom API to assign cases to agents and if the same case is assigned to two agents at the same time, then the system creates two queue items instead of a single queue item.
-> - When an agent picks a case created by another agent and releases it from the queue, the case gets assigned to the queue owner and not to the agent that created the case.
+> - When an agent picks a case created by another agent and releases it from the queue, the case gets assigned to the queue owner and not to the agent who created the case.

 #### Create a queue in legacy Service Management